Voula Patoulidou

-She was the candidate for the Prefecture of Thessaloniki in the local elections of Autumn 2006 supported by the opposition party of PASOK, but lost the election to Panagiotis Psomiadis.
-Her spouse is Dimitrios Zarzavatsidis.
-Since 1 September 2014, she is the Deputy Regional Governor of Thessaloniki in the Region of Central Macedonia.
+Her spouse was Dimitrios Zarzavatsidis.
+She served as the Deputy Regional Governor of Thessaloniki in the Region of Central Macedonia from 2014 to 2024.

 Personal bests

 Barcelona 1992

 On 5 August 1992, Patoulidou qualified for the final in the 100 m hurdles by improving her personal best from 12.96 (set in the qualifying round) to 12.88 seconds in the semi-finals.
 This success made her the first Greek woman ever to reach a track final in the Olympic Games.

 One day later, the clear favourite of the 100 m hurdles final, Gail Devers of the United States, made a mistake and tripped on the last hurdle.
 Patoulidou took advantage and lunged her body forward for the finishing line.
 She crossed the line in 12.64 seconds, a Greek national record that still stands.

 After 1992

 After her Olympic gold medal Patoulidou decided to switch back to the long jump, her first love, believing that she had achieved as much as possible in the 100 m hurdles.
-She is vindicated for her choice when she participated in her second Olympic Games Final, in the 1996 Olympic Games in Atlanta, finishing 10th.
+She was vindicated when she participated in her second Olympic Games Final, in the 1996 Olympic Games in Atlanta, finishing 10th.

 In the 2000 Sydney Olympic Games, Patoulidou was a member of the 4 × 100 m relay team that reached the semi-finals and ended up in the 13th place.
 She was given an honorary place in the 4 × 100 m relay team in the Athens Olympic Games in 2004, participating for the fifth time in the Olympic Games at the age of 39.

 She was the only woman amongst the five Greek sporting legends chosen to be the penultimate runners in the 2004 Olympic torch relay, along with Nick Galis, Mimis Domazos, Kakhi Kakhiashvili and Ioannis Melissanidis (see 2004 Summer Olympics Opening Ceremony).
 She was also one of the penultimate runners of the 1996 torch relay in Atlanta, joining Evander Holyfield and Janet Evans.